 Switch – A network switch is like an advanced form of a router – it controls and distributes the internet between multiple networked devices, however switches are capable of detailed monitoring and control down to the individual device level.
 Switches are also used to filter, block and secure internal networks similar to firewalls securing external threats.

 Server – Servers are defined a computers that are fully dedicated to storing and sharing files within a network.
-Servers can be as simple as regular desktop computers, or as complex as large specialized computing devices that have specialty installation requirements.
+Servers can be as simple as regular desktop computers, or as complex as large specialised computing devices that have special installation requirements.
 In recent years, many agencies have started using “offsite” servers, which host and manage files and data from locations outside of offices, sometimes from a different country.
-Offsite servers perfectly acceptable solutions, however if the users of the server have inconsistent connection to the internet, a localized server may be preferable.
+Offsite servers perfectly acceptable solutions, however if the users of the server have inconsistent connection to the internet, a localised server may be preferable.

 The operational security requirements of each of local networks should follow basic rules.

-Access Control – Only authorized persons should have access to networks and computing devices.
+Access Control – Only authorised persons should have access to networks and computing devices.
 All computers should be password protected, and wifi routers should also require a login credentials.
-Some networks allow for temporary guest access, however the needs for specialty settings vary depending on the operational environment.
+Some networks allow for temporary guest access, however the needs for special settings vary depending on the operational environment.